gob1thaasan/Arduino/README.md

     - "read" takes one argument, an EEPROM address.
 "For example, if the user types  `read 3` then the contents of EEPROM address 3 should be printed to the serial monitor.

     - "write" takes two arguments, an EEPROM address and a value.
 If the user types `write 3 10` then the value 10 should be written into address 3 of the EEPROM.

+4. WaterSensor: A sketch where he water sensor will turn on when water is detected.
+We have two outputs; the LED and buzzer is turned ON when water is detected and switch OFF when no water is present.

 ## References